10 PDPA Obligations Every Singapore Business Must Follow

 Section: Part IV, Division 1 (Sections 13-17)

-The rule: You must obtain consent before collecting, using, or disclosing personal data.
-Consent must be informed — the individual must know what data you are collecting and why.
+The rule: You need consent before collecting, using, or disclosing personal data.
+And that consent must be informed — the person has to understand what you are collecting and why.

 Types of Consent

 Express consent: The individual actively agrees.
-Examples include checking a consent box on a form, signing a consent clause, or verbally agreeing after being informed of the purpose.
+They tick a box on a form, sign a consent clause, or verbally confirm after hearing the purpose.

 What You Cannot Do

-- Refuse withdrawal: If someone wants to withdraw consent, you must allow it.
-You can inform them of the consequences (e.g., "if you withdraw consent for email communication, we cannot send you order updates"), but you cannot refuse the withdrawal.
+- Refuse withdrawal: If a customer wants to pull their consent, you must let them.
+You can explain the consequences — "we will not be able to send you delivery updates" — but you cannot block the withdrawal.

-- Collect beyond purpose: You cannot collect data "just in case" or for vague future purposes.
-Each piece of data must have a specific, stated purpose.
+- Collect beyond purpose: No stockpiling data "just in case."
+Every piece of data needs a specific, stated reason for being collected.

 Practical Example

-An online store collects names, addresses, email addresses, and phone numbers for order fulfilment.
-This is straightforward consent — the customer provides data to complete a purchase.
-But if the store also uses those phone numbers for marketing SMS without separate consent, that is a breach.
+An online store collects names, addresses, emails, and phone numbers for order fulfilment.
+Perfectly reasonable — the customer is providing data to complete a transaction.
+But when that store starts using those phone numbers for marketing SMS without getting separate consent, they have crossed a line.

 For a detailed guide, see Understanding Consent Under PDPA.